-Recent dramatic events occurring on the European transport network have pointed out that a more detailed network-level assessment of the transport asset condition is urgently required.
-[37,38].
-A similar consideration can be drawn for the high exposure and vulnerability of the transport system to major natural events, such as floods or earthquakes [37-39].
+Recent dramatic events occurring on the European transport network have pointed out that a more detailed network-level assessment of the transport asset condition is urgently required [37,38].
+Similar consideration could be given to the high exposure and vulnerability of the transport system to major natural events, such as floods or earthquakes [37-39].
 It is worth mentioning that most of the highway and railway assets were constructed between the 1960s and the 1980s, hence their nominal service life of typically 25-40 years has already elapsed.
-This highlights the importance of providing an effective asset maintenance strategy.
-Effective planning of maintenance protects the infrastructure serviceability in time, by decreasing the risk of collapse during ordinary operations (e.g., the Morandi Bridge in Genoa, Italy [39,40] or the Majerhat Bridge in Kolkata, India [41]) or critical natural hazard events (e.g., Troja footbridge in Prague [42], Czech Republic [43] or Pfeifer Canyon Bridge, California, US [44]).
-On the other hand, only limited attention is paid towards the management of the existing assets, with potentially dramatic macroeconomic issues [45].
+This highlights the importance of providing a successful asset maintenance strategy.
+Effective planning of maintenance protects the infrastructure serviceability over time by decreasing the risk of collapse during ordinary operations (e.g., the Morandi Bridge in Genoa, Italy [39,40] or the Majerhat Bridge in Kolkata, India [41]) or critical natural hazard events (e.g., Troja footbridge in Prague [42], Czech Republic [43] or Pfeifer Canyon Bridge, California, US [44]).
+On the other hand, only limited attention is paid towards the management of the existing assets, with potentially dramatic macroeconomic consequences [45].

 Maintenance activities are traditionally organised based on different types of approaches.
-The main aim of these activities is the definition of an ideal time, the localisation and modality (i.e., defining "When, Where and How") to perform inspection surveys on the infrastructure network [46].
-A classification of maintenance types and their mutual relationship is indicated in the standards "EN 13306,2001" [47], as shown in Figure 3:
+The main aim of these activities is the definition of an ideal time, localisation and modality (i.e., defining "When, Where and How") of inspection surveys on the infrastructure network [46].
+A classification of maintenance types and their mutual relationship is indicated in the standards "EN 13306, 2001" [47], as shown in Figure 3:

 Figure 3.
-Maintenance overview, SS-EN 13306 (2001) [47].
+Maintenance strategies overview, SS-EN 13306 (2001) [47].